anonymous-ppg/wearable-ppg-dataset/README.md

 #### Quick smoke test
 > ⚠️ **Smoke-test results are not meaningful.** The bundled `sample_data/` contains only 2 participants, leaving each LOSO fold with a single training participant.
 The model will collapse to predicting a constant (you'll see `R: 0.0000` and high MAE).
 This is expected — it confirms the pipeline runs end-to-end, not that the model works. **Real numbers require the full 20-participant dataset.**

-Run an end-to-end check on the sample data (DCL method, earring site):
+Run an end-to-end check on the sample data (resnet method, earring site):

 ```bash
 PYTHONPATH=. python quickstart.py